shahinurkabir/MeetMe/README.md

    - services
    - utilities
 - ### Application Features
    All main features of the application are included in this main module.
 Features are logically divided, but not yet into dedicated modules; this may be done later.
-   ### Features
+   #### Features
   - Account Settings - Manage user ID and base URI.
    - Availability - Configure your time availability using event type availability settings.
    - Event Types - Define your event types and time availability slots as needed.
    - Calendar - Lists all event availabilities.
 Share this URL to allow others to book appointments from your calendar.
    - Schedule Appointments - Filter booked appointments using various filtering options.

+## How to run this application
+You have to clone repo from here https://github.com/shahinurkabir/MeetMe .

+Follow the steps
+- Backend - Run the backend application first. it will run on port:5073 that is localhost:5073
+- Frontend - Locate command directory location at meetme\meetme-frontend and run command in command window npm install and then run ng serve. that's it. it will run at port:4200.
+Please open your desire browser and press address localhost:4200 and that you go!. you are being asked login credintals.
+   - UserId : admin
+   - Pwd    : 123